dirkvl/FairPhone/README.md

 # FairPhone

-Ok!
-So here you are, all the way to my github.
-Good job, 10 points to you!

-This place will change with info in the coming time, so feel free to not complain to me when any info is missing or is wrong.
+Welcome on the community dev-kit github for the Fairphone!

 ## Opening statements

 1. I do NOT work at (or for) Fairphone
-2. This is my community/developer point of view
+2. All information is from a community/developer point of view
-3. You will not complain about wrong or missing info here
-4. All info here you could have found out yourself
-5. Maybe I will not share all info I have, for reasons
-6. THIS IS NOT AN OFFICIAL FAIRPHONE PAGE
+3. THIS IS NOT AN OFFICIAL FAIRPHONE PAGE
-7. Add info if you have it
+4. You will add or correct info if you can

+## Terms of use

+You are free to share all the information provided here, as longs as you don't profit from it in any way.

+I am not liable for any damages done by correct or incorrect implementation of correct or incorrect information found here.

+Incorrect or unwanted data can at any point be requested to be taken down by Fairphone.

+If stated, certain files and data may only be available under a licence, meaning you will not be permitted to use it to make profits.

 ## Goals

-- Get moar peoplez developing
+- Get more people involved in developing
-- Getting other people to add infoz here
+- Inviting other people to add info here
-- Give peoplez a headstart
+- Give people a headstart on their project
 - Persuade Fairphone to leak infoz
 - Have a place for myself to gather data

-## Topics

 ### 3D printed casings